rivernews/appl-tracky-spa/docs/dev/README.md

 ![Navigation](../img/dev-plan/internal-page-nav.png)

+### Challenge -10: How to setup routings, navigating programmaticlly and receiving parameters from route in React?
+So we can build master-detail views.

 - [x] Initialize page components for user app/add com/user com app page
 - [x] Add minimal necessary UI for navigation
 - [ ] Add navigation transition between pages